welcoMattic/blog/src/pages/blog/2019-04-09-how-to-deploy-ghost-to-clevercloud.md

 🎉 We have a brand new Ghost application accessible via <http://localhost:2368>

-🤔 "Where is my data?"
+> 🤔 "Where is my data?"

+Ghost documentation says:

 > The SQLite3 database is auto-setup and located in`/content/data/`